-- Chocolate: I used a 70% Dark Chocolate, but you can use any of your preferred chocolate.
-Simply make sure you are using Cooking Chocolate - not eating chocolate.
+- Chocolate: I used a 70% Dark Chocolate (bittersweet chocolate), but you can use any of your preferred chocolate.
+Simply make sure you are using Cooking Chocolate - not eating chocolate (or chocolate chips).
 Eating Chocolate will not melt properly and might result in a grainy, unset ganache.

-- Cream: Heavy or Thickened Cream.
+- Cream: Thickened / Heavy Cream.
 Do not use a Fat Free or Low Fat Cream, it would have an impact on both the taste and the texture of the ganache.

 As you can see, there is no sugar added to the ganache filling so the sweetness will entirely rely on the strength of the Chocolate.
 If you like chocolate that is more on the sweet side, use a less intense Dark Chocolate or even Milk Chocolate.